 Activity to try: Have students find a famous crime in history and write a dialogue between themselves and the accused, having the accused tell their side of the story.
 These projects can be handed in, performed in front of the class, or put into podcast format.

-Radiolab is a show about curiosity.
-Where sound illuminates ideas, and the boundaries blur between science, philosophy, and human experience.
+The incredibly popular Radiolab is a show about curiosity, where sound illuminates ideas, and the boundaries blur between science, philosophy, and human experience.